-Section 7.
+Section 8.
 Soil Criteria

-7.1.
+8.1.
 The first step in the design of any onsite wastewater system is to determine the suitability of the soil.
 A minimum of two soil pits is required to determine the suitability of a site.
-One pit shall be in the area of the proposed primary absorption area and one pit shall be in the area of the proposed secondary absorption area.
-The soil pits shall be left open for use by the Authorized Agent.
+One pit must be in the area of the proposed primary absorption area and one pit must be in the area of the proposed secondary absorption area.
+The soil pits must be left open for use by the Authorized Agent.
 Depths to seasonal water tables, bedrock (if encountered), and the type and depth of the various soil layers including both pervious and impervious strata and their relationship with the proposed soil absorption system's other impervious strata shall be reported.
 No soil absorption system shall be installed in fill material.

-7.2.
+8.2.
 Soil Separation Distances

-The following are minimum separation distances from the bottom of the proposed absorption trench to the true water table (aquifer) and bedrock.
-These conditions shall be met before the soil is considered suitable for subsurface renovation.
+The following are minimum soil separation distances from the bottom of the proposed absorption trench to the true water table (aquifer) and bedrock.
+These conditions must be met before the soil is considered suitable for subsurface renovation.

-7.2.1 True Water Tables
+8.2.1.
+True Water Tables